 - Included free of charge, our interactive Exam Prep program is designed to help you ace your licensing exam.

 Students overwhelmingly love their courses.

 Other providers stay mum about their pass rates, but we’re thrilled by our students’ success.
 Pass your exam and start your career with confidence!

-If you prefer a classroom course, select the link in the right box and look for a school in your area then contact them for their specific schedule and cost.
+If you prefer a classroom course, select the link below and look for a school in your area then contact them for their specific schedule and cost.

 Whichever route you go, online or classroom, we recommend that you make sure that the course package that you purchase includes an Exam Prep module.
 This is a collection of sample test questions that will help you prepare for the course final exam and the Final State/National Exam.

 Our experience is that there has been no significant difference in the pass rate for the State/National exam based upon the course format.
 The Online version does allow prospective agents to get up and running sooner than those that have to wait for a classroom setting and then have to add on study time for the state/national exam.

 – Flexibility in study time.
 Anytime you can log on to the internet, you can be studying.